eClass and Canvas Support

 The Canvas knowledge portal contains complete documentation on using item banks and randomizing questions in quizzes.

-Note that there is a known issue when copying item banks from a course where a bank is shared with 'Edit' permisions, the sharing will revert to 'View' permissions.
+There is a known issue when copying item banks from a course where a bank is shared with 'Edit' permisions, the sharing will revert to 'View' permissions.

 This can be adjusted by clicking the sharing icon for that bank: